jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 3.00 on the 0–3 scale**, which implies that preCICE exceeds this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE has mapping methods for sending data between different grids that are registered in preCICE”
+- PreCICE has 50+ mapping methods for sending data between different grids that are registered in preCICE

 From a technical perspective, considering preCICE's architecture and features: